duriri/prompt-engineering/patterns/Negative Prompt.md

 ```

-✍🏻Example Output: "Cybersecurity protects systems and data from unauthorized access.
+Example Output: "Cybersecurity protects systems and data from unauthorized access.
 It includes practices like encryption, firewalls, and secure coding to ensure confidentiality and integrity.
 Regular updates and monitoring reduce risks."
 (47 words)

 ❌4.
 Evaluation and Refinement